simeononsecurity/simeononsecurity.ch/content/articles/windows-defender-powershell-commands-enhance-system-security/index.en.md

 1. Press `Win + X` and select **Windows PowerShell (Admin)** from the menu.
 2. If prompted, click **Yes** to allow the app to make changes to your device.

-Once you have a PowerShell session open, you can start utilizing the Windows Defender PowerShell commands.
+Once you have a PowerShell session open, you can start using the Windows Defender PowerShell commands.

 ## Common Windows Defender PowerShell Commands